+PSY 101

-PSY 101 Introduction to Psychology
+Introduction to Psychology

-3 credits: 45 lecture hours Psychology is a study of human behavior, functioning, and interrelationships based on consideration of important concepts, methods, and theories of psychology.
-The focus is on such topics as the interaction between
+Psychology is a study of human behavior, functioning, and interrelationships based on consideration of important concepts, methods, and theories of psychology.
+The focus is on such topics as the interaction between the brain and behavior, human growth and development, sensation and perception, emotion and motivation, the nature of thinking and learning, theories and types of personality, abnormal behavior, group and social interaction, and the psychological influences of society on the individual.

-RCP110 Respiratory Therapy Principles and Applications I
+Respiratory Therapy Principles and Applications I